prexymtha/FMX_25_22660348/README.md

     ## Carry -0.326  1.000 -0.142 -0.202
     ## Value  0.246 -0.142  1.000  0.322
     ## DXY    0.539 -0.202  0.322  1.000

+ZAR ranks as the 8th most volatile currency among 41 currencies in the sample (starting year = 2015 , if we change it to 2016/2017 it moves up to number 5), and is more volatile than all G10 currencies.
+Univariate GARCH models confirm strong and persistent volatility clustering for ZAR.
+The asymmetric GJR GARCH model further suggests that positive shocks to ZAR returns increase volatility more than negative shocks of the same magnitude.

+ZAR shows moderate relationships with carry and value factors, with correlations of about −0.33 with the G10 carry index and +0.25 with the value index.
+However, the claim that ZAR benefits from periods of strong Dollar performance is not supported by the data.
+ZAR returns are positively correlated with the Dollar index (about +0.54), which in this quotation convention means that ZAR typically weakens when the Dollar strengthens.
+GO GARCH results indicate that this relationship is time varying, so in this sample the statement is not strongly supported.

+The GJR GARCH model indicates that ZAR volatility responds more strongly to positive shocks than to negative shocks (γ ≈ −0.05), which is the opposite of the usual leverage effect found in equity markets.
+This points to a different volatility mechanism for ZAR, consistent with the idea that good news rallies and periods of strong inflows can be associated with elevated and persistent volatility in an emerging market currency.

 QUESTION 5